LucasDelfino92/morrowindsharp/mw++.md

 - [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410?) by half11
 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.

-### NEW MECHANICS
+### MECHANICS

-From Daggerfall to Morrowind, plenty of mechanics were lost.
-In addition, existing mechanics don't work quite well.
-These mods bring back some mechanics present in Daggerfall and other popular RPGs, address some flaws in others, and overall contribute to a more interesting roleplaying experience.
+Mods that bring back some mechanics present in Daggerfall, or that modify some vanilla mechanics to work differently.

 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord
 Prevents you from sleeping in owned beds unless the owner really likes you.
 Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.